 Children develop an excellent understanding of how taking part in these Sacraments help to deepen their relationship with God.

 The Sacrament of Reconciliation is received by baptised Catholic children in Year 3.

 All children in Year 3 are included in the celebration of the Sacrament and our inclusive ethos ensures that those children who are not baptised Catholics are enabled to participate as fully as possible in supporting their classmates during the programme.

 Children in Year 3 also receive the Sacrament of Holy Communion.

-The preparation takes place during RE lessons and there are also meetings between school, parents and the parish priest.
+The preparation takes place during RE lessons, additional Sacramental preparation sessions and there are also meetings between school, parents and our Parish Priest, Father Robert.

 Children in Year 5 or 6 receive the Sacrament of Confirmation.
 We celebrate the sacrament every two years.

 The Sacrament of Confirmation takes place at Saint Anne's Church and is conducted by the Archbishop or Bishop and our local Parish Priest.

 Once again, there are meetings between school, parents, parish catechists and Parish Priest in order to assist parents with preparing their children.
 The children are extremely excited about encouraging all their family and friends to come and join them in church on the day of their Confirmation.